jpiechowka/rustboy/README.md

 * Sound
 * Graphics (with upscaling)
 * Automated compiling and releasing binaries for all operating systems
+* Use vector or some other structure for opcodes instead of HashMap
 * Everything else

 ## Building the emulator